Acromatic/Unity-HDRP-YouTube-Player-Project/README.md

 attach script to your screen object (the thing you want to render screen on)... should work in ANYTHING, good luck working with the old code, updates coming within a few days.

-Pro Tip: Remove light probes from scripted object to remove the darkness.
+Pro Tip: Remove light probes from scripted object mesh renderer component in the inspector to remove darkness.